 During the procession, priests would mime parts of the Osiris myth.
 And once at the tomb, special meals were offered to the deceased while cattle were slaughtered and sacrificed.

-Furthermore, special ceremonies involving song and dance were carried out in honor of the deceased and his upcoming journey through the underworld.
+Additionally, special ceremonies involving song and dance were carried out in honor of the deceased and his upcoming journey through the underworld.

 Mummification is one of the most mystifying (and to many, off-putting) aspects of ancient Egyptian civilization.
 Throughout world history, most cultures have either buried or cremated their dead.
 But ancient Egypt was a rare exception.